Register your interest

-Training workshops: Attending these meetings, which are held throughout the year in London, is highly recommended.
-They offer practical tips for making the most of a mentoring relationship and are run by an experienced facilitator, Professor Dorothy Griffiths (Imperial Business School).
+The Royal Society also runs training workshops throughout the year to provide support for those participating.
+They offer practical tips for making the most of the partnerships and are run by Professor Dorothy Griffiths (Imperial Business School).